Last Updated: May 29, 2022

 - Click and collect turnover in the UK is expected to be 11.9 billion euros in 2023.

-- The user penetration for internet shopping in the UK is expected to reach 86.2% in 2021.
+- The user penetration for internet shopping in the UK reached 87% in 2020.

 - Amazon is the largest online retailer in the UK.